Dean Smith (footballer, born 1971): Charlotte FC

 On 12 December 2023, Smith was named the head coach of Major League Soccer team Charlotte FC.
 Charlotte qualified for the 2024 MLS Cup playoffs, losing to Orlando City on penalties in round one.
+He signed a new two-year contract in March 2025.
+Charlotte entered a nine-match regular season winning streak in early July that tied with Seattle Sounders FC for the longest in the league's post-shootout era.
+They ended the 2025 season fourth in the Eastern Conference and seventh in the overall MLS standings, losing to New York City FC in round one of the play-offs.

 Personal life

 Dean Smith's father, Ron, was an Aston Villa supporter and a steward at Villa Park.
 Towards the end of his life, Ron Smith suffered from dementia and was not aware that his son had become Aston Villa's manager.
 On the eve of the 2019 play-off final, Dean Smith visited his father and told him "The next time I see you, I'll be a Premier League manager."
 Ron Smith died on 27 May 2020.

 When Villa won the 1982 European Cup final, eleven-year-old Dean was a neighbour to Villa player Pat Heard.
 Smith was not allowed to go to the final, but Heard ensured the young boy was on the team bus as it paraded the trophy through Birmingham.
 When appointed manager, Smith picked out Heard as an inspiration.

-Smith is married, and has two children - a son, Jamie, and a daughter.
+Smith is married, and has two children – a son, Jamie, and a daughter.
 Speaking in December 2019, he said that his family, coupled with his experiencing playing and managing in the lower leagues, have helped him to stay grounded and deal with the perceived pressure of managing a Premier League team.
 He is a keen chess player and was a West Midlands school chess champion as a child.